sarweiler/jamloopy-ctrl/README.md

 ### PCB

 Download the [jamloopy-ctrl-gerbers.zip](https://github.com/sarweiler/jamloopy-ctrl/releases/latest/download/jamloopy-ctrl-gerbers.zip) file for the latest release, upload the zip archive to a PCB manufacturer of your choice, and order a PCB.
-Usually the default settings for the PCBs are okay – just choose a color for solder mask that you like, if you dont want the standard PCB-green.
+Usually the default settings for the PCBs are okay – just choose a color for the solder mask that you like, if you dont want the standard PCB-green.

 ### Parts